UW-CTRL/AA548-spr2024/bite-size-notes/week-4-d-Example of LQR-name.md

 ```

 # Results:
-First we can we plot the states without control, and find the system blows up, since the eigenvalue of the A matrix is on the RHP.
+First we can we plot the states without control, and find the state of the system go to infinity, since the eigenvalue of the A matrix is on the RHP.
 ![uncon](https://github.com/p8410077/AA548-spr2024/assets/11802603/b7168051-1b6c-4784-8c36-71f37404da7b)

 By inplementing LQR, the system converge to 0 in 1 second.